 On July 10th 1943, 25,000 Canadian soldiers from the 1st Canadian Division landed at Pachino, Sicily, marking the start of a near two-year Sicilian Campaign.
 After many courageous battles and a triumphant outcome, close to 6,000 Canadians lie in 21 cemeteries from Catania to Argenta, Italy.

 The Canadian public remains largely unaware of this vital WWII mission dedicated to the return of peace and democracy in Italy.
-Operation Husky 2018 intends to raise awareness of the pivotal role Canadians played during WWII in Italy.
-Numerous events are scheduled throughout 2018 including:
+Operation Husky 2018 raised awareness of the pivotal role Canadians played during WWII in Italy.
+Numerous events took place throughout 2018 including:

 The Conference of Defence Associations was established in 1932 to study the problems of defence and security and to promote the efficiency and well-being of Canada’s Armed Forces.
 More than 75 years later, the CDA is still the leading national voice on those original issues which have expanded to include national sovereignty, individual liberty and freedom, and developments around the globe which affect the peace and security of Canada.
 The CDA is the oldest and most influential advocacy group in Canada’s defence community, representing 52 associations from all parts of the country.
 The CDA expresses its ideas and opinions with a view to influencing government security and defence policy.
 It is a non-partisan, independent, and non-profit organization.